wcchin/geoinformatic2026/markdown/Participation.md

 | Student      | 1-day pass       | 150              | 200           |
 |              | Accompany person | 175              | 225           |

-Note: All fees are subject to tax.
+Note 1: All fees are subject to tax.
 All registrations include reception, coffee break, and conference package.
 CPGIS and non-CPGIS member registrations include conference dinner.
 The registrants under other categories will need to purchase tickets (SGD xxx [TBC]) for the conference dinner.

+Note 2: **Early-bird registration deadline**: 16 April 2026

+Note 3: **Registration Refund Policy**: Request for a refund must be received in writing by e-mail by July 18th, 2026 to [eiffeltzh@nus.edu.sg](mailto:eiffeltzh@nus.edu.sg), with necessary supporting documents.
+Any requests submitted after August 13th, 2024 will not be considered.

 [**Click here to register.**](#)

 <hr class="mt-6 mb-6"/>